KeithRochester/Standard-Monitoring-Framework/Documentation/Monitoring Types/Linux Command Monitor.md

 ﻿
-# Linux Command Executor
+# Linux Command Monitor
 Used to monitor or collect the output from a Linux Command/Script.

 Can monitor:

 * StdOut as string and look for a regular expression match to indicate if the object is healthy or not.
 * StdOut as number and confirm value is between minimum and maximum values.
-* Return Code is the expected value
+* Return Code is the expected value.

 Can also collect the number returned by StdOut as a performance counter for reporting and dashboards.

+## Adding Monitoring

+To add a Linux Command Monitor...

+* Create/update **/etc/opt/smf/scom/discovery/linuxcommand** on the agent that will execute the command.
+* Use the **'SMF: Add Command Monitor'**.

-## Linux Command Executor Properties
+## Linux Command Properties
 |Property|Description|
 |-|-|
 |Command|The command or script that SCOM will execute|